Still Life with Fruit on a Stone Ledge

+History

-The picture has been variously dated between 1601 and 1610 (Caravaggio scholar John T. Spike lists the date as circa 1603 in the second revised edition of his study of the artist).
+The picture has been variously dated between 1601 and 1610 (Caravaggio scholar John Spike lists the date as circa 1603 in the second revised edition of his study of the artist).
 It depicts a wicker basket heaped with various fruit and vegetables sitting on a stone table, caught in Caravaggio's usual strong yet mellow shaft of light falling from top left, "as if through a hole in the ceiling."
 (Caravaggio at around this time was sued by a landlady for having cut a hole in the ceiling of the rooms he rented, presumably to create his characteristic lighting).
 The bulk of the space is taken up by the large melons, marrows and pumpkins, the watermelon and pumpkin cut open to display the interior, the marrows, long and twisting, seeming to wish to escape the two-dimensional space of the picture plane.

 Still life

 Caravaggio has justly been credited as the father of Roman still-life painting, a genre which was in its infancy in the early 17th century.
 Although Caravaggio very frequently included still-life elements in his works, only two independent still lifes from his hand have been identified to date.
 These are the Still Life with Fruit on a Stone Ledge and the Basket of Fruit at the Ambrosiana in Milan.
 Because of both the extraordinary virtuosity of its execution and the complexity of meaning suggested by its composition, scholars have referred to the Still Life with Fruit on a Stone Ledge as a "capital picture for the artist" and a "masterpiece of still life."

 While at one level the painting is a bravura study of texture and form and light, the Renaissance symbology of fruit and vegetables was rich and intricate, and given this fact and the fact that so many of Caravaggio's apparently simple paintings, such as Boy Bitten by a Lizard, in fact carry coded messages, it is not unlikely that the Still Life with Fruit on a Stone Ledge is equally complex.
 Nevertheless, no plausible reading has so far been advanced, although several commentators have noted the visual suggestiveness of the moistly cut fruits and melons and the writhing, thrusting marrows.